Riaz Batalvi

-Riaz Batalvi (1937 - 15 January 2003) was a senior Pakistani journalist, writer and a dramatist.
+Riaz Batalvi (1937 - 15 January 2003) was a senior Pakistani journalist, writer and dramatist.

 Early life and career

 Riazul Hasan was born in February 1937 in Batala, Gurdaspur District in Punjab Province, British India.
 His family migrated to Pakistan after the partition of India in 1947.
 First, he started working for Daily Kohistan newspaper which was edited by the veteran journalist and novelist Naseem Hijazi.
 Then he switched over to Daily Mashriq newspaper, when it was launched in 1963 and later became its editor.

 As a playwright

 Riaz Batalvi wrote a short story called Dubai Chalo which was well received by the public and was later turned into a highly popular movie by the same name - Dubai Chalo (1979).
 He also wrote a popular TV drama Aik Haqeeqat Aik Fasana for the Pakistani television.